 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 Whatever way you plan to celebrate the fourth of July, it's a really nice idea to make your own decorations to help your event go with a swing.
 With just some paints, paper, and a bit of imagination you can create some stunning star-spangled pinwheels.
-For a truly personal touch, attach fun portrait sketches of family or friends to your pinwheels and let your guests take them home after the party as a precious keepsake of a special day.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.